istio/istio.io/content/en/docs/examples/multimesh/multimesh-bookinfo/index.md

 organization (or of your cloud provider) to reduce the possibilities for attacks from the public Internet.
 You may want to use these gateways for cross-cluster communication only.

-In this blog post you use non-existent hostnames, `c1.example.com`, `c2.example.com` and `c3.example.com`, as the hostnames of three clusters.
-You do not deploy a third cluster in this blog post, only use its identity for testing RBAC policies.
+In this example you use non-existent hostnames, `c1.example.com`, `c2.example.com` and `c3.example.com`, as the hostnames of three clusters.
+You do not deploy a third cluster in this example, only use its identity for testing RBAC policies.

 ### Generate certificates and keys for both clusters